evmos/evmos/docs/developers/guides/feesplit.md

 evmosd q feesplit contract $CONTRACT
 ```

 Congrats ☄️☄️☄️ Now, that you've registered a feesplit for your contract, it is part of the Evmos dApp store and you will receive a cut of the transaction fees, every time a user interacts with your contract.
 If you wondering how large your cut is, have a look at the [feesplit parameter `DeveloperShares`](https://github.com/evmos/evmos/blob/main/x/feesplit/spec/07_parameters.md#developer-shares-amount), which is controlled through governance.
-You can query the parameters using our [swagger documentation](https://github.com/evmos/evmos/blob/main/x/feesplit/spec/07_parameters.md#developer-shares-amount).
+You can query the parameters using our [OpenAPI documentation](https://api.evmos.org).

 ### Deployed Factory Pattern